jju/stubbl/01-gcvi-00-teamselect.md

 [if $research === ('history' || 'statistics')]
 It's probably important to remember that the new teams bearing these names aren't coming back with old-school rosters, just whichever stars could be enticed.
 [continue]
+[if $research === 'business']
+It's hard to say what influence the money question is going to have, but everything you know about the world says that the more money an organization has, the less luck they will need to deal with adversity, while less-flush organizations have a thinner margin.
+[continue]
 [if $research === 'none']
 It's hard to care just based on a name so you might as well choose randomly.
 [continue]
 One thing jumping out at you is the Carcosan Tatters team name.
 Back before the mass elevator there was a Tatters gang.
 There must be a connection there, right?

 Other than that, assuming those divisions are vaguely spatial, the Outlands teams are probably closer to your cube.

 > Don't just follow one team.
 Watch all the games on EDS.
 > Follow the Carcosan Tatters->[[01-gcvi-01-ct]]